xiangyu2022/Symbiotic-Star-RT-Cru-Analysis/README.md

 # Symbiotic Star RT Cru Analysis

-Data and R codes for the paper A novel approach to detect line emission under high background in high-resolution X-ray spectra.
+Data and R codes for the paper: A novel approach to detect line emission under high background in high-resolution X-ray spectra.

 # Getting Started